psychogun/psychogun.github.io/docs/xcp-ng/USB-passthrough.md

 ---
 # USB-passthrough
 {: .no_toc }
 This is how I passed through a Z-Wave USB dongle to a Home Assistant Operating System guest.
+Just some personal notes, it is basically this guide [https://xcp-ng.org/docs/compute.html#usb-passthrough](https://xcp-ng.org/docs/compute.html#usb-passthrough).

+I have not found out if this survives a reboot of the host.
+Probably will not.
+I would not recommend this, as adding USB devices in Proxmox is very trivial compared to xcp-ng.

 <details open markdown="block">
   <summary>